 Best Washington, DC Sports Betting Apps

-Fans in DC can place bets on mobile platforms like the William Hill app so long as they’re physically at the William Hill sportsbook in Capital One Arena.
+Fans in DC can place bets on mobile platforms like the William Hill or BetMGM apps, so long as they’re physically within two blocks of the William Hill sportsbook at Capital One Arena, or within two blocks of Nationals Park if you wager with BetMGM.

-If they’re not at the retail sportsbook, online sports betting is only available through the district lottery.
+If they’re not at the retail sportsbook or near a big stadium, online sports betting is only available through the district lottery.
 The lottery has one platform, GambetDC, powered by the Greek company Intralot.

 Fans have been apprehensive to use this app for a few reasons.
 Even though it’s the only way to place bets online in DC, retail betting is vastly outperforming GambetDC.